🎵

 Can I loop a drill?

-Yes—toggle Loop: On.
-The drill will restart automatically and continue until you press Stop.
+Yes.
+Toggle Loop On and the drill will restart automatically until you press Stop.